 PTW are a formal management system used to control high-risk activities.
-These enable an assessment of risk to be made and to specify control measures, which will be put in place in order to minimise the risk. (see appendix HS11 Permit to work form)
+These enable an assessment of risk to be made and to specify control measures, which will be put in place in order to minimise the risk. (see IAM Compliant Forms Permit to work)